 - fostering innovation at the intersection of technology, healthcare and telemedicine, and

 - protecting Medicare and Medicaid for future generations.

-Improving our nation’s health requires a dedicated, and holistic advancement of access to quality and affordable health care, as well as a strong focus on promoting physical fitness, nutrition, and preventative medicine including increased access to oral health care.
+Improving our nation’s health requires a dedicated, and holistic advancement of access to quality and affordable health care, as well as a strong focus on promoting physical fitness, nutrition, and preventative medicine including increased access to oral health care, and healthcare innovation.

-We must also address both the root causes of gun violence, as gun violence itself as a health care issue.
+We must also address both the root causes of gun violence, as gun violence itself is a public health crisis.
 Gun violence is a threat to our public health, and expanding access to, and quality of, mental health care services will help reduce the threat of gun violence and gun suicides.

 Lastly, I support investments in the health care workforce.
 Scientific and medical research not only creates well-paying jobs, but it also improves our long-term national health by promoting cutting edge research that will develop the next generation of cures that will save lives and further reduce health care costs.

 While access to care and systemic innovation are important, it is necessary to recognize that a host of social, economic and environmental factors contribute significantly to an individual’s health outcomes.
 That’s why I am pushing for policies that benefit the overall well-being of our communities, in addition to health advancing legislation the reduces barriers to accessing care.

 For more information concerning my work and views on Health Care issues, please contact me.